 From Heceta Head, continue south about 20 miles to Florence.
 There are a few stops you might want to make along this stretch of road.
 Shortly after leaving the lighthouse, there is a scenic overlook offering the best view of the lighthouse – and sea lions often hang out on the rocks below.
 Just beyond that is the Sea Lions Cave, which is an interesting (yet smelly and noisy) attraction.
-Finally, as the road bends inland, there is another phenomenal viewpoint that looks directly south over Heceta Beach.
+Finally, just as the road bends inland, there is another phenomenal viewpoint that looks directly south over Heceta Beach.
 After making these great Oregon Coast scenic stops, complete the day’s drive to Florence.

 Florence: A Gem On Your Road Trip Along Oregon Coast

 Old Town Florence, Oregon is nestled along the Siuslaw River – and easy to miss if you don’t follow the signs to the Old Town before crossing over the Siuslaw Bridge.
 The charming town has a long history as a fishing village but is now more of a quaint tourist destination.
 The main street, Bay Street, runs parallel to the river and features souvenir shops, a variety of restaurants and fun bars and cafes.

 After three long days on the best Oregon Coast road trip, spend your time in Florence strolling along Bay Street and popping into shops.
-For dinner, eat at the delightful Waterfront Depot (consider making reservations) – and order their signature dish, Crab-Encrusted Halibut (believe us, it’s divine!).
+For dinner, eat at the delightful Waterfront Depot (consider making reservations in advance) – and order their signature dish, Crab-Encrusted Halibut (believe us, it’s divine!).